-Can only the Future Leaders in Science award recipients participate in Congressional Visits Day?
+Can only award recipients participate in Congressional Visits Day?

 Of course not!
-While there are a limited number of Future Leaders in Science award recipients, anyone is welcome to participate in the Congressional Visits Day if they can cover their own travel and housing arrangements.
-Note: We will still assist you with hotel reservations and other logistics.
+While there are a limited number of award recipients, anyone is welcome to participate in the Congressional Visits Day if they can cover their own travel and housing arrangements.
+The Science Policy Office can assist you with lodging recommendations and other logistics.
 Please email Julie McClure (firstname.lastname@example.org) if you are able to provide your own funding for Congressional Visits Day.